pinpt/changelog/README.md

 ### Configuration

-You can disable certain features from the base template by modifying the `changelog.features` fields in `package.json`.
+You can disable certain features from the base template by modifying the `changelog.[SCOPE].features` fields in `package.json`.
 The following are the current flags:

+For the `web` scope:

 - `themeSwitcher`: if you want to enable dark/light mode theme switching
 - `search`: if you want to enable site search